Gabriel M. de Azevedo

 News

-Oct 25: I will be giving a talk at DR&D about my new sortition algorithm and the updated version of the panelot platform that I’ve been building together with Carmel Baharav, Bailey Flanigan, and Paul Gölz.
+Oct 25: I will give a talk at DR&D about my new sortition algorithm and the updated version of the Panelot platform that I have been building together with Carmel Baharav, Bailey Flanigan, and Paul Gölz.

-Aug 25: I will be presenting a poster on my work on sortition at YinzOR.
+Aug 25: I will present a poster on my work on sortition at YinzOR.

-Mar 25: I will be presenting a poster on my work on approximation algorithms for the 2-edge-connected spanning subgraph problem at the NYC Ops day 2025.
+Mar 25: I will present a poster on my work on approximation algorithms for the 2-edge-connected spanning subgraph problem at NYC Ops Day 2025.